pragayshourya/reconstruction_grace/README.md

 The primary objective of this repository is to harness the capabilities of deep learning to reconstruct GRACE (Gravity Recovery and Climate Experiment) Terrestrial Water Storage data.
 GRACE satellites provide critical insights into Earth's water distribution, but their raw data can be noisy and challenging to interpret.
 By utilising advanced deep learning models, we aim to enhance the accuracy and resolution of TWS estimates derived from GRACE observations.

 ## Getting Started:
 There are two methods to utilize this library.
-The first approach involves cloning this repository directly, while the second method entails pulling the Docker image.
-Opting for the Docker option is recommended due to its user-friendly nature.
+The first approach involves cloning this repository directly, while the second method entails pulling the Docker image (Under development).
+Opting for the Docker option is recommended due to its user-friendly nature (However, we still are working on it).
 A Docker file will soon be included and maintained within this repository, streamlining the process further.

 Different steps to follow for data preparation and model training: